-However, under the Tort Claims Act, which applies to construction defect actions, plaintiffs must provide advance notice to government entities before filing a lawsuit.
-The notice of claim must be filed with the appropriate government entity within 90 days of the date the claim accrued.
-(N.J.S.A.
-59:8-1 to 59:8-11.)
+However, under the Tort Claims Act (N.J.S.A.
+59:8-1 to 59:8-11), which applies to construction defect actions, plaintiffs must provide advance notice to government entities before filing a lawsuit.
+The notice of claim must be filed with the appropriate government entity within 90 days of the date the claim accrued (N.J.S.A.
+59:8-8).